kajal-kupale/SanskritVision-OCR-and-Intelligent-Translation-System/README.md

 ![Login Page](screenshots/OCRlogin.png)

-**Description:** Secure user authentication interface with email and password validation for accessing the SanskritVision platform.
+**Description:** User authentication interface with email and password validation for accessing the SanskritVision platform.

 ---